M.S. Degree in Criminology

 MATERIALS NEEDED FOR APPLICATION AND ADMISSION

-Applicants seeking a Master's in Criminology degree from the College of Contemporary Liberal Studies must possess a baccalaureate degree in any field of study from a U.S. regionally accredited college or university.
+Applicants seeking a master's degree from the College of Contemporary Liberal Studies must possess a baccalaureate degree in any field of study from a U.S. regionally accredited college or university, or the equivalent of a U.S baccalaureate degree if outside the U.S.

-Applicants must demonstrate an ability to achieve graduate-level writing and critical analysis before admission to the Master of Science in Criminology degree program.
+Applicants must demonstrate an ability to achieve graduate-level writing through the essay requirement below before admission to the program.

 - Application fee: $50.00 non-refundable application fee (waived for Regis University graduates)